 If the person you are looking for is at a different jail you will want to check our guide to other Pennsylvania jails: Pennsylvania Jails

 A mugshot, or jail intake picture, is a photograph taken by the police when you get processed at jail intake.
-A mugshot is make of one full face and a profile picture.
+A mugshot is made up of one full face photo and a profile picture.
 Your full name and intake number will be on the mugshot, and they are on file at the jail.

 Mugshots of Fulton County Jail inmates can be searched on the Fulton County Jail website, or you can see them in person at the Fulton County Jail.
 When viewing online you will need to input the name, and an arrest date, if you know it.

 How To Get Your Mugshot Removed